Mega Man Battle Network 6: Gameplay

 Succeeding the Soul Unison (Double Soul) system, is the Cross System.
 Although similar to the preceding system in Battle Network 4 and 5, Crosses can last for the entire duration of a battle without utilizing the three-turn limit and can be activated without a sacrificial chip.
-Upon finishing an ally Navi's mission and battle, MegaMan will gain the Navi Link to that particular Navi, thus enabling a Cross between MegaMan and the corresponding Navi; said transformation can be activated at any time and lasts indefinitely, but are disabled for the rest of the battle if hit my its elemental weakness; gained Link Navis can also be freely used to move around the internet, and function similarly to MegaMan's allies in Battle Network 5, but have a fixed jack-in point.
+Upon finishing an ally Navi's mission and battle, MegaMan will gain the Navi Link to that particular Navi, thus enabling a Cross between MegaMan and the corresponding Navi; said transformation can be activated at any time and lasts indefinitely, but are disabled for the rest of the battle if hit by its elemental weakness; gained Link Navis can also be freely used to move around the internet, and function similarly to MegaMan's allies in Battle Network 5, but have a fixed jack-in point.
 The Link Navis and Crosses gained differ depending on the version played.
-Beast Out is an additional gameplay element after MegaMan encounters one of two Cybeasts.
-This feature can be activated by pressing the "Beast Button" in the Custom Screen, and also differ depending on the version played; Beast Out only last three turns, and can be combined with Soul Crosses.
-Attempting to Beast Out when the counter is already zero will cause MegaMan to "Beast Over", which results in him moving and attacking uncontrollably for a turn, after which his HP will deplete and be unable to use Crosses or Full-Synchro.
+Beast Out is an additional gameplay element after MegaMan encounters one of two Cybeasts esclusive to one of the game's versions.
+This feature can be activated by pressing the "Beast Button" in the Custom Screen, allowing him to enter Beast Out; Beast Out only last three turns, and can be combined with Soul Crosses.
+Once the counter reaches zero, the transformation will automatically end and MegaMan will turn back to normal and become tired, preventing him from entering in Full-Syncro or other emotions.
+Attempting to Beast Out when the counter is already zero will cause MegaMan to "Beast Over", which results in himmoving and attacking uncontrollably for a turn.
+Once he returns to normal at the end of the turn, he will become exhausted, after which his HP will rapidly drop to 1, all the stats of his Mega Buster drop to their lowest level and he won't be unable to go in Full-Synchro, transform, or enter any other emotion for the rest of the battle.
+If he finishes a battle while very tired or when he's in Beast Over, he will start the next battle tired and won't be allowed to Beast Over again until the battle is finished.